visitscotland/vs-design-system/README.md

 ### Running a local development version of the documentation site

-The following commands will begin a development instance of the design system documentation site:
+The following commands will begin a development instance of the design system documentation site using the config in `config/docs.config.js`.
+After running the commands, the documentation site should be available at localhost:6060.

-- `npm run build` (ensures token compilation)
-- `npm run styleguide`

-The documentation site should then be available at localhost:6060.
 Modifications to source files will trigger a rebuild and refresh of the browser.
+However, tokens will not be re-generated automatically on file change.

+1. `npm run build` (to ensure token compilation)
+2. `npm run styleguide`

+Or:

+1. `npm run docs:remote` (includes token compilation)

+The `npm run styleguide` script builds the design system according to the `config/docs.config.js` only and so will only include **static, local content**.
+The alternative `npm run docs:remote` (together with proper configuration, as described in the section below) will merge **remote content** into the config from the config file.

 ### Building a static version of the documentation site

-The following commands will build a static version of the documentation at `dist/docs` and serve it using http-server on the default port:
+The following commands will generate build artefacts for the documentation site into `dist/docs`, using the config in `config/docs.config.js`.

-- `npm run build` (ensures token compilation)
-- `npm run styleguide:build`
+1. `npm run build:docs` or `npm run build:docs:remote`
-- `npm run serve-docs` (starts http-server in target dist folder)
+2. `npm run serve-docs` (starts http-server in target dist folder)

+Similar to the development instances above, `npm run build:docs` generates a site build according to the config file only, whereas `npm run build:docs:remote` merges **remote content** into the config from the config file (providing there is valid remote configuration, as described below).

 ### Populating the documentation site with remote content